-FTA 5339 - Bus & Bus Facilities Program The Bus and Bus Facilities program funds new and replacement buses in addition to bus-related equipment and facilities.
-Eligible projects include fleet or service expansions, maintenance and transfer facilities, terminals, passenger shelters, the busportion of intermodal facilities, computers, garage equipment and bus rebuilds.
-Grants are awarded by the Federal Transit Administration to states and local governments, as well as to sub-recipients such as public agencies, private companies and non-profit organizations in public transportation.
-The program is discretionary, and aimed at supplementing formula funding in both urbanized and rural areas.
-This program replaced the previous Section 5309 - Bus and Bus Facilities program.
-Transit Capital Priorities The Metropolitan Transportation Commission (MTC) is the nine-county Bay Area's federally-designated Metropolitan Planning Organization, responsible for programming federal transportation funds from numerous sources.
-Within the area's urban core, there are not enough federal funds to maintain all transit needs to remain in a state of good repair.
-To meet the region's highest priority needs, the MTC bases its decisions on its Transit Capital Priorities.
-Funds distributed through this regional process include Sections 5307, 5337, 5339 and STP/CMAQ.
-Low Carbon Fuel Standard The LCFS is designed to decrease the carbon intensity of California's transportation fuel pool and provide an increasing range of low-carbon and renewable alternatives, which reduce petroleum dependency and achieve air quality benefits.
-MTC AB664 Bridge Toll Funds The AB664 Net Bridge Toll Revenue Program provides local funds for Bay Area public transportation capital improvements.
-The program is part of the Streets and Highway Code 30884, and financed by 16 percent of base toll revenues from the SF-Oakland Bay, San Mateo, and Dumbarton Bridges.
+ortation Commission (MTC) is the nine-county Bay ed Metropolitan Planning Organization, responsible for nsportation funds from numerous sources.
+Within the area's t enough federal funds to maintain all transit needs to remain To meet the region's highest priority needs, the MTC bases t Capital Priorities.
+Funds distributed through this regional 5307, 5337, 5339 and STP/CMAQ.

+decrease the carbon intensity of California's transportation increasing range of low-carbon and renewable alternatives, dependency and achieve air quality benefits.

+bll Revenue Program provides local funds for Bay Area public provements.
+The program is part of the Streets and Highway ed by 16 percent of base toll revenues from the SF-Oakland mbarton Bridges.
 Funds are administered by the MTC.

-Bay Area Toll Authority (BATA) Project Savings BATA is comprised of the members of the Metropolitan Transportation Commission, who have the responsibility to maintain and improve all area toll bridges, with the exception of the Golden Gate Bridge.
-Recent savings from toll bridge projects have been available for transit capital projects, including the SFMTA's.
-MTC Climate Initiatives Program The Climate Initiatives Program provides grants to Bay Area public agencies, businesses and community organizations.
-These grants allow implementation of innovative transportation-related greenhouse gas emission reduction strategies.
-Climate Initiatives grants are financed by federal Congestion Mitigation and Air Quality Improvement Program funds.
-All projects funded by these grant programs must meet federal fund eligibility and project delivery requirements.
-Climate Initiatives funds have recently been directed to car sharing and electric vehicle investments.
-The local match is typically 11.47 percent.
-MTC Community-Based Transportation Plan The Community-Based Transportation Planning program, or CBTP, brings local residents, community organizations and transportation agencies together to identify low-income neighborhoods' most important transportation challenges and develop strategies to overcome them.
-Each county receives a CBTP planning grant based on its share of the region's low-income population.
+e members of the Metropolitan Transportation Commission, lity to maintain and improve all area toll bridges, with the Gate Bridge.
+Recent savings from toll bridge projects have capital projects, including the SFMTA's.

+ogram provides grants to Bay Area public agencies, ity organizations.
+These grants allow implementation of n-related greenhouse gas emission reduction strategies. are financed by federal Congestion Mitigation and Air ogram funds.
+All projects funded by these grant programs eligibility and project delivery requirements.
+Climate Initiatives a directed to car sharing and electric vehicle investments.
+The 1.47 percent.

+ransportation Planning program, or CBTP, brings local ganizations and transportation agencies together to identify ods' most important transportation challenges and develop hem.
+Each county receives a CBTP planning grant based on its r-income population.